2cData/modern_data_lab/README.md

 ### Cloud Services
 #### Amazon Web Services
 You will need a credit or debit card to setup an AWS account.
 We will only use the free tier for this class.
+If you do not have a credit or debit card, don't worry.
+We will still be creating local clusters.

 - [create an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/ "Create AWS account")
 - [launch and destroy a virtual machine](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/?trk=gs_card "Create a machine instance")